-Sole source purch ases are not permitted except when clearly and thoroughly justified.

-1. Estimated contract amount: \$

-2. Grant Funded: Funding Source: FTA , TxDot , Other:

-3. Recommended supplier name e, address, and contact information:

-4. Description of requested item ns or services and their purpose(s):

-5. Reason(s) for requesting a so le source purchase:

-6. Only local distributor for Parts or equipment not in Only known item or servent Sole provider of a license Sole provider of goods or Sole provider of factory-Used item representing gone None of the above applied request). r provider; no other local distributors exist. r the original manufacturer or provider.
-Interchangeable with similar parts of another manufacturer.
-Vice matching the requested needs or performing the intended task. ed or patented good or service.
-Impatible with existing equipment, inventory, systems, programs or services.
-In services established as standard (Please provide evidence of such a standard).
-Inauthorized warranty service.
-Igood value and advantage.
-It is considered to service attach a detailed explanation and justification for this sole source In provider; no other local distributors exist.
-In provider: In provider:

-REQUESTED BY: DEPARTMENT :
+Sole source purchases are not permitted except when clearly and thoroughly justified.
+Estimated contract amount: \$ Grant Funded: YES Funding Source: FTA , TxDot , Other: FRA Recommended supplier name, address, and contact information: Description of requested items or services and their purpose(s): 5.
+Reason(s) for requesting a sole source purchase: Original manufacturer or provider; no other local distributors exist.
+Only local distributor for the original manufacturer or provider.
+Parts or equipment not interchangeable with similar parts of another manufacturer.
+Only known item or service matching the requested needs or performing the intended task.
+Sole provider of a licensed or patented good or service.
+Sole provider of items compatible with existing equipment, inventory, systems, programs or services.
+Sole provider of goods or services established as standard (Please provide evidence of such a standard).
+Sole provider of factory-authorized warranty service.
+Used item representing good value and advantage.
+None of the above applies (Please attach a detailed explanation and justification for this sole source request).
+6. Explain why the product or service requested is the only one that can satisfy your requirements, as well as why alternatives are unacceptable.
+Be specific with regard to specifications.
+Attach additional pages if necessary.
+REQUESTED BY: DEPARTMENT: PREPARED BY: DATE I hereby certify that, to the best of my knowledge, the above justification is accurate and request that a sole source be approved for the procurement of the above requested items or services.
+VP SIGNATURE: RESERVED FOR PURCHASING DEPARTMENT ONLY REQUISITION NUMBER: SIGNATURE: APPROVED NOT APPROVED - Reason for denial: NAME: DATE:

-PREPARED BY: DATE :

-I hereby certify that, to the best of my knowledge, the above justification is accurate and request that a sole source be approved for the procurement of the above requested items or services.

-VP SIGNATURE:

-RESERV VED FOR PURCHASING DEPARTMENT ONLY

-REQUISITION NUMBER: SIGNATURE:

-APPROVED NOT APPROVED - Reason for denial:

-NAME: Date :

-DATE.